Jaemu/jaemu.github.io/content/about.md

 share=false
 +++

 English nerd -> [Seawolf](https://www.cs.stonybrook.edu/) -> software engineer @ Viacom.
-Currently working as a javascript developer developing awesome kid-friendly experiences on the web for Nickelodeon and NickJr.
+Currently working as a javascript developer making awesome kid-friendly experiences on the web for Nickelodeon and NickJr.

 When I'm not making obscure literary references or arguing about the merits of two spaces: